Morocco

 The region constituting Morocco has been inhabited since the Paleolithic era, more than 300,000 years ago.
-The Idrisid dynasty was established by Idris I in 788, and Morocco was subsequently ruled by a series of other independent dynasties, reaching its zenith as a regional power in the 11th and 12th centuries, under the Almoravid and Almohad dynasties, when it controlled most of the Iberian Peninsula and the Maghreb.
-Centuries of Arab migration to the Maghreb since the 7th century shifted the demographic scope of the region.
+The Moroccan state traces its origins to the establishment of the Idrisid dynasty by Idris I in 788, although its historical territories did not coincide with those of present-day Morocco; the country is regarded as one of the world's oldest continuously existing states.
+Morocco was subsequently ruled by a series of other independent dynasties, reaching its zenith as a regional power in the 11th and 12th centuries, under the Almoravid and Almohad dynasties, both Berber kingdoms, when it controlled the southern and eastern Iberian Peninsula and the Maghreb.
 In the 15th and 16th centuries, Morocco faced external threats to its sovereignty, with Portugal seizing some territory and the Ottoman Empire encroaching from the east.
 The Marinid and Saadi dynasties otherwise resisted foreign domination, and Morocco was the only North African nation to escape Ottoman dominion.
+The Saadi dynasty expanded its territory through the conquest of the Songhai Empire in the late 16th century.
 The Alawi dynasty, which rules the country to this day, seized power in 1631, and over the next two centuries expanded diplomatic and commercial relations with the Western world.
+It is among the world's oldest reigning royal dynasties.
 Morocco's strategic location near the mouth of the Mediterranean drew renewed European interest.
-In 1912, France and Spain divided the country into respective protectorates, reserving an international zone in Tangier.
-Following intermittent riots and revolts against colonial rule, in 1956, Morocco regained its independence and reunified.
+In 1912, France and Spain established protectorates over the country and designated Tangier as an international zone, while the Sultan remained the formal sovereign with limited authority under colonial control.
+Following intermittent riots and revolts against colonial rule, Morocco regained its independence and reunified in 1956 under the leadership of Sultan Mohammed V.